datasaur-ai/api-client-example/readme.md

 - The detailed explanation can be accessed [here](https://datasaurai.gitbook.io/datasaur/advanced/apis-docs/create-new-project).
 - Note that the process is asynchronous.
-- This is a multipart request because it needs to handle a list of files that will be used when creating the project.
+- This is an HTTP POST multipart request because it needs to handle a list of files that will be used when creating the project.
 - Reference: `/create-project-async` and follow the README.

 ### Export Project